OUR SERVICES

 Vaccinations

 Our doctors provide vaccinations for all children, as recommended by current guidelines.
 We also provide vaccinations for travel upon request.
-‘Flu vaccines’ are administered in March and April each year and are recommended for all people over 65 and any other person with chronic health problems, especially respiratory disease.
+Flu vaccinations commence in April each year and are recommended for all people over 65 and any other person with chronic health problems, especially respiratory disease.

 Travel Medicine